decipher2k/FingerprintAuthOTP/README.md

 -fix mockups like "AUTH"<br>
 -add possibility of static password<br>
 -encode seeds serverside with gpg (means the user wont be able to reset his masterpassword without loss of his seeds)<br>
--encrypt password clientside in db with key in android keystore -split the servercode into classes
+-encrypt password clientside in db with key in android keystore<br>
+-split the servercode into classes